Grant

 Eligibility

-The award is open to a PhD student of the Department of Psychiatry, to present their research at an international meeting.
+To be considered or this scholarship, you must be a PhD student of the Department of Psychiatry intending to present your research at an international meeting.

 Selection criteria